In recent years, South Carolina residents have seen the damage that hurricanes can cause.

 4. Prepare for Hurricane Outages

 Power outages can extend far beyond the main hurricane damage zone.
 However, the worst effects can occur when there’s the combined impact of flooding during a power outage.
-To protect against these circumstances, it’s important to have backup power for your flood protection equipment
+To protect against these circumstances, it’s important to have backup power for your flood protection equipment.

-When your sump pump has a backup battery, you can keep pumping water out of your home even when the power is out.
+A key part of emergency preparedness is being able to keep pumping water out of your home even when the power is out.
 During a flood, it can take some time before it’s safe to activate power lines or use a generator, but sump pump batteries are designed to function safely in wet conditions.

 Prepare the rest of your household for power outages.
 This includes having ice for perishable food and having a generator to run appliances after the immediate water threat has passed.